 We find comfort in believing we possess "infinite knowledge."
 These beliefs are exposes during ordinary conversations.
 We cut off a coworker’s retort, emphasizing we know before they complete their thought; our feeling spike when contradicted; we ferociously defend a failed plan.
 With a little exploration, we see the remnants of insecurity thinly covered with defensiveness of infallibility.
-We try to display the immenseness of our knowledge; but in so doing, we show shakiness in our confidence.
+We try to display our immense knowledge; but in so doing, we show shakiness in our confidence.

 "With a little exploration, we see the remnants of insecurity thinly covered with defensiveness of infallibility."

 The belief goes: “If I know everything than I can survive.”
 By listening and evaluating advice, the openness to error implies lack and vulnerability.
 Our brains are magnificent.
 We know a lot; but there is boundless knowledge left to gain in the vast eternities of the universe.
 There will always be more to learn.
 We don’t even know what we do not know.
 We have limitations because the breadth of individual experience is limited—and always will be.